INSPIRE-MIF/gp-data-service-linking-simplification/proposals/Spain_Linking_Simplification.md

 Everything would be the same as B1 but you will have to add in the <inspire_vs:ExtendedCapabilities> of the GetCapabilities response, the link to the Service dataset file.
 I haven't copied any of this in this approach because I think it is not necessary since the idea is that the extended capabilities section disappears and there will be no service metadata file anymore.

-* This proposal implements the requirements and recommendations as described in the in the MIG-T discussed [Data and Service Linking Simplification proposal](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/blob/main/resources/Discussion%20Paper%20on%20data-service%20linking%20v0.5.docx) and the metadata is based on [INSPIRE TG version 2.0.1](https://inspire.ec.europa.eu/id/document/tg/metadata-iso19139).

 ### Examples of scenarios and metadata (XML encoded)